-This tile is not issued by the Holland America Line, but made on board of the ss Rotterdam V during the 21st world cruise on February 14, 1984 (Valentine’s Day).
-The authenticity of the tile has been confirmed by Peter van den Bemt, former Chief Housekeeper.
+This tile is not issued by the Holland America Line, but made on board of the ss Rotterdam V during the 21st world cruise on February 14, 1981 (Valentine’s Day).
+The authenticity of the tile has been confirmed by former Chief Housekeeper Peter van den Bemt (deceased).

 In 1981 Jan F. Swemmer from Hellevoetsluis (The Netherlands) was invited during the 21st world trip of the ss Rotterdam V to give a course in making ceramics.
 Here the product is shown that G. Shanus made on Valentine’s Day for his dear one.
-In order to show his gratitude to the company that funded part of this world trip (from Hawaii to Kobe, Japan), the ceramist donated a selfmade ashtray to the Chief Housekeeper (see the menu News September 1, 2018).
+In order to show his gratitude to the company that funded part of this world trip, the ceramist donated a selfmade ashtray to the Chief Housekeeper (see the menu News September 1, 2018).

 This two-part handpainted tile tableau of the ss Nieuw Amsterdam II (1937-1974 originates from the artist atelier De Leidsche Fles.
 The tiles measure 6″x 6″.
 The pottery painter is unknown to me.
 For the time being it is assumed that the tableau was produced when the ship went out of service.
 Any further information would be welcome.